Generate AI videos and image right in your browser -- unlimited free generation Try ZSky Free →

 You can, but it is not recommended for production because it exposes your API key in client-side code.
 For production apps, route API calls through your backend server (Node.js, Next.js API routes, or serverless functions).
 For prototyping and local development, direct browser calls work fine.

-Does the ZSky AI API work with React and Next.js?
+Do AI image APIs work with React and Next.js?

 Yes.
-Use Next.js API routes or React Server Components to call the ZSky AI API from your server.
+Use Next.js API routes or React Server Components to call AI image APIs from your server.
 For client-side React, create a backend endpoint that proxies the request so your API key stays secure.
-The API returns JSON with image URLs that render directly in img tags.
+Most APIs return JSON with image URLs that render directly in img tags.

 What is the fastest way to generate AI images with JavaScript?

 Use Promise.all with multiple fetch calls to generate images concurrently.
-For large batches, use the dedicated batch endpoint which accepts up to 50 prompts in a single request.
+Some providers also offer dedicated batch endpoints for bulk generation.
 Both approaches are significantly faster than sequential generation.

 Do I need npm packages to use an AI image API in JavaScript?